Why An Daras?

 SCITT@andaras.org

-Now in my fourth year with the Trust, I am the Year 1 teacher, RE lead, a Visible Learning Coach, Go Cornish Lead, apart of the Coaching team and I have recently taken on the role of Science lead across the Trust.
-We not only aspire the children to have high aspirations, but we also have high expectations of ourselves.
+Now in my fourth year with the Trust, I am the Year 1 Teacher, RE lead, a Visible Learning Coach, Go Cornish Lead, a part of the Coaching team and I have recently taken on the role of Science Lead across the Trust.
+We not only aspire for the children to have high aspirations, but we also have high expectations of ourselves.
 Daras means door in Cornish and this Trust will open doors for you just like it has for me.